Abdul Malik Mujahid

 Abdul Malik Mujahid (born 1951) is an American imam, producer, author, and non-profit executive.
 Mujahid has been selected eight times as one of the "World's 500 Most Influential Muslims".

 Accomplishments

-He is the founding president of Sound Vision which was established in 1988 in Chicago.
+Abdul Malik Mujahid has been active in community leadership since his student days, he is the founding president of Sound Vision which was established in 1988 in Chicago.
 It is a non-profit organization which develops Islam-related content for the international news media to develop inter-faith peace and understanding.
 He is also the executive producer of Chicago's radio talk-show program Radio Islam.
 Abdul Malik Mujahid, a local Chicago Muslim leader and founder of Soundvision and Radio Islam, was recognized here at an annual event in 2016 for his achievements by the Chicago Muslim community organization, The Council of Islamic Organizations of Greater Chicago.

 International interfaith movement

 Mujahid has been active with the interfaith movement since the 1993 Parliament of the World's Religions was revived.
 He has addressed the Parliament in Cape Town, South Africa, Barcelona, Spain and Melbourne, Australia.
 In November 2009, the Board of Trustees of the council for a Parliament of the World's Religions elected him as chairman.
 Abdul Malik Mujahid chaired the international 2015 Parliament in Salt Lake City which was attended by 11,000 people from 50 religions and 80 countries.

 He has served on the Independent Task Force on Civil Liberties and National Security by the Council on Foreign Relations in New York from 2006 to 2009.
 He also served on the independent task force of The Chicago Council on Global Affairs on the civic and political integration of Muslim Americans.
 This task force's report, Strengthening America: The Civic and Political Integration of Muslim Americans, was issued on June 26, 2007, calling for Muslims and non-Muslims to work together to create full and equal opportunities for Muslim Americans to participate in American civic and political life.

 In 2008, he served on the Credentials Committee of the Democratic National Convention.

 Mujahid is a founding member of a PAC (Political Action Committee) called - Muslim Democrats.

 Mujahid is among the faith leaders asking for better policies on climate change.
 On September 21, 2014, along with Al Gore, he addressed a major interfaith gathering at Cathedral Church of St. John the Divine in New York City, saying that climate change will be one of the major themes of the forthcoming Parliament of the World's Religions.

 He has been a major supporter of the undocumented workers' movement, speaking and leading one of the largest marches in Chicago history for immigration rights.
 Mujahid has served at the steering committee of the Midwest Coalition for Human Rights.
 As the national coordinator of the Bosnia Task Force USA, in the 1990s.
 He successfully led efforts in collaboration with the National Organization for Women (NOW) to declare rape as a war crime in the international law for the first time in human history.